gadeuneo/wiki-comps-2020/start_dates_doc.md

 *Note: The article creation date was in 2005.
 The march that occurred in 2019 is a part of a series of marches that occur on this date.*

 Annual event that occurs on this date and this year it is focused on the Extradition Bill.
-Article below was published on this date.
+Article from *BBC* below was published on this date.

 https://www.bbc.com/news/world-asia-china-48821640